PostHog/posthog.com/contents/tutorials/property-filter.md

 _Estimated reading time: 2 minutes_ ☕

-When collecting data with PostHog, you may sometimes want to avoid collecting certain properties for privacy reasons.
-For example, you may want to ensure you never collect specific kind of data such as IP addresses or exact locations.
+When collecting data with PostHog, you may want to avoid collecting certain properties for privacy reasons.
+For example, you may want to ensure you never collect IP addresses or exact locations.

-That's where the [Property Filter app](/apps/property-filter), which was created by the team at [Witty Works](https://www.witty.works/), comes in.
+That's where the [property filter app](/apps/property-filter), which was created by the team at [Witty Works](https://www.witty.works/), comes in.
 It gives you fine-grained control over which properties are kept or discarded from your events, helping you balance data collection needs with privacy requirements.
 Here's how to use it:

-## How to set up the Property Filter app
+## How to set up the property filter app

 The property filter app works by setting the selected properties to `null` when events are ingested.
 Here's how to set it up:

-1. Navigate to the [data pipeline](https://us.posthog.com/pipeline) tab in PostHog.
+1. Navigate to the [data pipelines](https://us.posthog.com/pipeline) tab in PostHog.
 2. Click the **+ New** button in the top right.
 3. Select **Transformation** from the dropdown.
 4. Next to the **Property Filter** app, click **+ Create**.